jenson2000/JENWEB/README.md

 Getting Started
 ---
-/jenweb/doc/sendb.sql is sql scripts, you can use it to create database.
+/jenweb/doc/sendb.sql is sql scripts, you can use it to create database.<br>